ChildeRowland/photo-recall-MEAN2.0/DEVLOG.md

 Question Service can serve an array of questions, add, update, and delete.
 When a user choses to edit a question, the service provides an EventEmitter, and passes the object to the Question Input Component to use the same form for new entries.

+Because there is no Angular2 set-to-pristine method, the question form values are set to empty strings after submit.

+Also using scrollIntoView() after button clicks.
+Not sure if there is an Angular way to do this.

 --------------------------------

 ## July 21